 U.S. natgas drops to near 11-week low on mild weather, lower demand

-Nov 22 (Reuters) - U.S. natural gas futures dropped almost 6% to a near 11-week low on Monday on forecasts for milder than normal weather and lower demand over the next two weeks than previously expected.
+Nov 22 (Reuters) - U.S. natural gas futures dropped over 5% to a near 11-week low on Monday on forecasts for milder than normal weather and lower demand over the next two weeks than previously expected.

 Traders said prices also slumped on near record U.S. output, healthy U.S. stockpiles and a decline in European gas futures TRNLTTFMc1.

-That left the front-month just 2 cents over its 100-day moving average, which has remained a solid technical floor for the contract since April.
+Traders noted the front-month briefly dipped below its 100-day moving average on Monday for the first time since April.

 Before the latest price drop, speculators boosted their net long positions on the New York Mercantile and Intercontinental Exchanges last week for the first time since September as liquefied natural gas (LNG) exports jumped to record highs with soaring global gas prices keeping demand for U.S. LNG strong.

-Global gas prices hit record highs over the past couple of months as utilities around the world scramble for LNG cargoes to replenish extremely low stockpiles in Europe and meet insatiable demand in Asia, where energy shortfalls have caused power blackouts in China.
+Global gas prices had hit record highs as utilities around the world scrambled for LNG cargoes to replenish extremely low stockpiles in Europe and meet insatiable demand in Asia, where energy shortfalls have caused power blackouts in China.

 Following those global gas prices, U.S. futures jumped to a 12-year high in early October, but have pulled back since because the United States has plenty of gas in storage and ample production for the winter.
 Overseas prices continue to trade about six times higher than U.S. futures.